-This LCA study has been performed by D'Appolonia in accordance with main requirements of international standards (ISO 14040:2006 and 14044:2006) and internationally recognized guidelines (i.e. ILCD Handbook: General guide for Life Cycle Assessment - Detailed guidance).
+This LCA study has been performed by D'Appolonia in accordance with main requirements of international standards (ISO 14040:2006 and 14044:2006) and internationally recognized guidelines (i.e., ILCD Handbook: General guide for Life Cycle Assessment - Detailed guidance).

-The report provides indications on the environmental footprint on one of the main products of Flainox catalogue, the ECOLOR 2000.
+The report provides indications on the environmental footprint on one of the main products of Flainox catalogue, the NRG 180.
 The benefits linked to the introduction of a new process have been evaluated and are evident, starting from the premise that the use phase in such kind of machine has an impact much higher than other life cycle phases.

-As references, one cycle has been used, i.e. the standard one.
-Starting from this one, the Company has further worked on enhancing dyeing process in terms of environmental performances, with the result of a new Innovative Process in 2015.
+As references, two different cycles have been used: the standard one and the innovative developed in 2013.
+Starting from these ones, the Company has further worked on enhancing dyeing process in terms of environmental performances, with the result of a new Innovative Process in 2015.

 Globally the innovative process set in 2015 (considering equal in terms of absolute values the other phases) generates noticeable benefits compared to standard process.
-These benefits (calculated for the entire machine life cycles) vary from a reduction of 8% for Resource Depletion until a reduction of over 65% for Water Footprint.
+These benefits (calculated for the entire machine life cycles) vary from a reduction of 13% for Resource Depletion until a reduction of over 80% for Water Footprint.
+The benefits are evident also comparing results of 2015 with results of 2013: a reduction of 2% for Resource Depletion until 41% for Water and Carbon Footprint.